Openhab-Nodes/website/content/en/developer/architecture.md

 * User database, holding user credentials but also permissions, thing & rules filter and potentially other meta data
 * Compatible to an enterprise interface for user management

+{{< callout type="info" title="Identity & Access Protocol Evaluation">}}
-SAML 2 is too complex and heavy with its big xml SOAP messaging and embedded x509 signatures for openHABs SSO and service authentication.
-JsonWebTokens (JWT) on top of OAuth 2 are used.
+SAML 2 was also evaluated, but it is too complex and heavy with its big xml SOAP messaging and embedded x509 signatures for openHABs SSO and service authentication.
+{{< /callout >}}

-OpenHAB X IAM implements [OpenID Connect Discovery](https://openid.net/connect/) for the idenity broker part with an ldap backend as the credentials database.
+OpenHAB X IAM implements [OpenID Connect Discovery](https://openid.net/connect/) for the identity broker part with an ldap backend as the credentials database.
+OpenID Connect Discovery is based on OAuth2.

+Access Tokens in OHX are [Json Web Tokens (JWT)](https://jwt.io/).
+Such a token can carry additional information, which is used to communicate connection endpoints like the Redis DB URL or an Influx DB username+password).

+Access to certain services or information is restricted by *Permissions* in openHAB X. A permission maps to an *OAuth 2 Scope*.
+Access tokens have all granted *Scopes* encoded and can be verified by a destination service without calling back to IAM.
+They have a limited life-time of 1 hour.

+{{< callout type="danger">}}
 IAM is probably the most powerful service.
 It is responsible for provisioning tokens to all other services and the entire interprocess communication comes to a halt if no tokens or invalid tokens are issued.
 An attacker that gained access to IAM has basically full control.

-Access Tokens in OHX are jwt's (JSonWebToken), meaning a json object that is base64 encoded.
-Such a token can carry additional information, which is used to communicate connection endpoints (like the Redis DB URL or an Influx DB username+password).
+{{< /callout >}}

 ### Securing Core Services

+The root filesystem and operating system binaries are assumed to be immutable, especially the supervisior.
+It is necessary to create an initial trust between core services.
+This can be archived by a public-private key based token signing where public keys are injected into each service.
+This is quite a burden for development though.

-It is generally assumed that the root filesystem and operating system binaries, especially the supervisior one are not compromised.
-The supervisior process (systemd on the standalone installation) generates a random one-time access token for each core service and passes it via stdin.
+Instead the supervisior process (systemd on the standalone installation) generates a random one-time access token for each core service and passes it via stdin.

+{{< mermaid align="left" height="250px" context="iam1">}}
+graph TD;
+    systemd[Supervisior]
+    p1[Core Service 1]
+    p2[Core Service n]
+    iam[IAM]

+    systemd -->|"init_token t¹"| p1
+    systemd -->|"init_token t²"| p2
+    systemd -->|"t¹, t²"| iam
+{{< /mermaid >}}

 The supervisior will start IAM and pass all generated access tokens to it.
 As mentioned each token is valid for exactly one connection attempt.

+{{< mermaid align="left" height="250px" context="iam2">}}
+graph LR;
+    p1[Core Service 1]
+    p2[Core Service n]
+    iam[IAM]

+    p1 -->|"t¹"| iam
+    p2 -->|"t²"| iam
+    iam --> |access_token| p1
+    iam --> |access_token| p2
+{{< /mermaid >}}

-If a core service looses connection to IAM or connection is denied it will quit and the supervisior starts it again with a newly generated token, notifying IAM.
+If a core service looses connection to IAM or the connection is denied it will quit and the supervisior starts it again with a newly generated token, notifying IAM.

-This procedure prevents 3rd party addon processes or other injected services to pretend being a core service and gain access tokens.
-This procedure does not help if a core service has been taken over by malicous code during runtime.
+This procedure effectively prevents 3rd party processes to connect to IAM.

+This procedure does not help if a core service has been taken over by malicous code.
-Each service does only have as much privilege as it needs and runs in a separate software container with limited assigned memory, restricted filesystem access, constant CPU usage and system call monitoring (SELinux).
+That's why a core service only has as much privilege as it needs and runs in a separate software container with limited assigned memory, restricted filesystem access, constant CPU usage and system call monitoring.

 ## Rule Engine

-The rule engine service is responsible for executing rules.
+The Rule Engine service is responsible for executing rules.
 The service caches rules (up to 10 MB) and keeps its cache coherent via filesystem change notifications.
 It runs a configurable thread pool with a default set of 5 threads, meaning 5 rules can run in parallel.
 Important to note is that delayed rules are suspended and do not count towards the limit.
-A *Rule* is generally not assumed to run long, but certain scenarios like a light animation sequence or a file upload might block a rule thread for a good reason.
+A *Rule* is generally not assumed to run for long, but certain scenarios like a light animation sequence or a file upload might block a rule thread for good reason.

+Because *Scenes* are Rules, the Rule Engine service also implements the Addon Binding interface and exposes button Things per configured *Scene*.

-More information about the rule engine implementation can be found in the [Rule Engine](/developer/ruleengine) chapter.
+More information about the rule engine implementation can be found in the [Core Services](/developer/coreservices#rule-engine) chapter.

+## Command Queue

+A *Command* in openHAB X consists of a target (Addon-ID + Thing-ID + Property-ID) and a new state.
+The state is usually a plain text value like "100%" or "on" or "true" but can also be a complex type depending on the target Addon.
+A command can target

+* an Addon ("Enable Pairing mode for Hue Emulation Addon"),
+* a Thing ("Start self-healing of Zigbee Network"),
+* a Thing Property ("turn light brightness to 50%").

+*Commands* originate from &hellip;

+* *IO Service Addons* that receive commands themselves (like from a Web user interface or an App),
+* the Rule Engine,
+* an API call.

+*Commands* are forwarded to the *Addon Manager* which in turn forwards allowed and filtered commands to respective Addons and to the state database.

+{{< mermaid align="left" context="command_queue">}}
+graph LR;
+    service[IO Service] -->|Command| addon_manager(Addon Manager)
+	subgraph Addon Manager
+    addon_manager --> filter[Command Filter]
+	end
+	filter -->|Command| addon(Addon)
+	filter -->|Intermediate State| statedb(State Database)
+	addon -->|State| statedb
+{{< /mermaid >}}

+{{< callout type="info" title="Message Bus Evaluation">}}
+In the original design a dedicated message bus process was intended.
+For that purpose ZeroMQ, nanomsg, NNG and RabbitMQ were evaluated.
+Solutions like Kafka, ActiveMQ are no options because of Java.
+NNG was to be found as the most lightweight and modern option.
+It is the successor of nanomsg and written by the same author than ZeroMQ.

+Because the only real consumer of such a message queue is the Addon Manager, and per-process queuing of commands is also already performed in `libAddon`, the message bus process was removed from the overall concept of OHX.
+{{< /callout >}}

 ## State: Redis / InfluxDB Databases

+{{< img src="/img/doc/state-storage.svg" >}}

+State in openHAB X is stored in two different types of databases.
+All key-value like state data like Thing States (identified by Thing-IDs), Thing Property States (identified by Thing-Property-IDs), IAM Refresh Tokens etc are stored in a Redis Database.
+Time-Series data is stored in Influx DB.
+The supervisior passes both database connection urls and credentials to the IAM service.

 The Redis database is configured for 3 concurrent connections.
 Redis supports "namespacing"  by numbered "databases".

-Database 0 is used for general key-value storage.
-Database 1 for Thing and Rule States.
+* Database 0 is used for IAM.
+* Database 1 for Thing, Thing Property and Rule States.
+* Database 2 for "Runtime-Only Documents" (see [Configuration Storage](#configuration-storage)).

-Because nothing substantial is stored in Redis, persistence is by default turned off.
+Redis persistence is by default turned off.

-InfluxDB 2 has a web interface already integrated.
-It uses the concept of "Dashboard" for grouping multiple metric visualisation together on one screen.
+A Redis restart triggers `libAddon` and other consumers to re-publish states.

+Graphs for time-series runtime metrics or Thing States and Thing Property States are provided by InfluxDB 2.
+The integrated database web interface and its configurable dashboards for grouping visualisations is used.

+InfluxDB has a user management system.
+This is synchronized with the user account system of OHX by IAM.
 For all existing and new OHX user accounts a matching InfluxDB user is created.

-IAM additionally maintains temporary users on InfluxDB with restricted table access that it passes on to other services.
+IAM additionally maintains temporary users on InfluxDB with restricted table and no dashboard access.
+Those are passed to services for runtime metric reporting.

 Certain dashboards are auto-generated by the *Addon Manager* on start for each user.
-For example the runtime metrics dashboard for memory, CPU usage, Rule invocations etc. The *Setup & Maintenance* interface allows to "observe" a *Thing* or *Thing Channel*.
-Observing means that the Thing ID / Thing Channel ID is added to the shared **StateProxy** configuration and a dashboard is created for the currently logged in user.
+For example the runtime metrics dashboard for memory, CPU usage, Rule invocations etc. The *Setup & Maintenance* interface allows to "observe" a *Thing* or *Thing Property*.
+Observing means that the Thing ID / Thing Property ID is added to the shared **StateProxy** configuration and a dashboard is created for the currently logged in user.

-The supervisior passes the database connection urls and credentials to the IAM service.
-All services with the STATE permission will get an access token (jwt) that contains the those information.
+## Runtime metrics

+InfluxDB which is used for Thing State History is also used for runtime metrics.
+It understands the [Prometheus](https://prometheus.io/) format, which makes it compatible to a lot of application monitoring and alerting needs.
+Find more information in the [Data History / Runtime Metrics](/developer/metrics) chapter.

+## Logging

+openHAB X services log to the standard output channels.
+On the standalone installation those outputs are routed to journald, which understands the used logging format and tokens. journald is then used for any log queries, log sorting and filtering.

+Addons standard output channels are captured by the addon manager and also routed to journald.
+If the used logging format is not recognised and log messages cannot be tokenized by journald, log queries are limited to fulltext search.

 ## Offline voice recognition